SpringKeyers/spring-keys/PLAN-PHASE9.md

 - Week 3: Test framework integration and automation support
 - Week 4: Final testing, documentation, and release

 The single mode will significantly enhance the testability and benchmarking capabilities of SpringKeys, making it easier to maintain quality and performance as the application evolves.

+## Test Fixes and Improvements

+### Color Spectrum Tests
+- Updated color spectrum tests to match the actual purple-blue-green-orange-red spectrum implementation
+- Fixed test assertions to check for exact RGB values at each point in the spectrum:
+  - 0.0: Purple (128, 0, 128)
+  - 0.25: Blue (0, 0, 255)
+  - 0.5: Green (0, 255, 0)
+  - 0.75: Orange (255, 165, 0)
+  - 1.0: Red (255, 0, 0)

+### Input Processing Improvements
+1. Fixed position tracking in TypingSession:
+   - Updated `record_keystroke` to correctly increment position when typing the last character
+   - Changed condition from `self.current_position < self.text.len() - 1` to `self.current_position < self.text.len()`

+2. Enhanced Input Validation:
+   - Modified `validate_input` in InputProcessor to properly handle partial matches
+   - Added support for validating incomplete but correct input
+   - Improved error reporting with position tracking

+3. Case Sensitivity Handling:
+   - Added proper case sensitivity support in `process_token`
+   - Implemented SHIFT modifier handling for uppercase characters
+   - Fixed token sequence processing to maintain proper capitalization

+### Test Output and Debugging
+- Added comprehensive debug output to tests
+- Improved test failure messages with detailed state information
+- Fixed test visibility using proper cargo test flags (--show-output)

+### Dead Code Cleanup (Pending)
+Identified unused code that should be reviewed:
+- `KeyAnimation` struct and related functions
+- `KEY_ANIMATIONS` and `PREVIOUS_FRAME` static variables
+- `get_animations`, `should_redraw_key`, and `get_speed_color` functions

+### Next Steps
+1. Review and clean up unused code in heatmap implementation
+2. Add more test cases for edge cases in input processing
+3. Consider adding performance tests for typing metrics
+4. Document the color spectrum implementation and its use cases